zyfone/UGA/README.md

 ```

-**Note that we find that our code is not stable due to adversarial training,require multiple training attempts to achieve desired results**
+**Note that we find that our code is not stable due to adversarial training,require multiple testing attempts to achieve desired results**